Arcsin00/HTB-Support/HTB - Support.md

 ![image](https://user-images.githubusercontent.com/110564012/235828131-3dbab6ac-8028-48b2-8340-fef0d818967b.png)

-We will run the following code in pycharm which will return the decoded password.
+Since we're already using a Windows VM I will run the following code in pycharm which will return the decoded password.

 ```text-plain
 import base64